 The TV show "South Park" aired an episode called "Trapped in the Closet," featuring Tom Cruise and the dangers of Scientology.
 To see the episode online, try Scientomogy.

-Fiction and Satire
+Fiction and Essays

 Dave S. tells about Screwtape visiting an Assembly seminar and having some advice for his nephew Wormwood.